Void Contract: Everything You Need to Know

 Consult with a lawyer before entering into a verbal or written contract.
 He or she can help draft a legally binding contract, so you don't have to worry about it being void or voidable.

 If you need help with a void contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.